“Tell me and I forget, teach me and I may remember, involve me and I learn.

 Nature and Wildlife 31 October — Amanda Luker.

-Photoshop is a large, complex, and comprehensive application and can be daunting to learn.
-This course introduces a simple yet powerful workflow in Photoshop for post-processing your RAW files.
-By introducing only a small number of concepts and tools and consistently using them, the aim is to give you confidence and success in processing your images in Photoshop.
+Photoshop is a large, complex, and comprehensive application and can often be daunting to learn.
+This course introduces a simple yet powerful Photoshop workflow for post-processing your RAW files.
+By introducing only a small number of concepts and tools and using them consistently, the aim is to give you confidence and success in processing your images in Photoshop.
 Once you have practice and experience with this workflow, you should be able to build on it to learn more complex areas of PS.

 The Tutor – David Munro